bhargavshah/overcompiled/content/post/dealing-with-deadline-stress-as-a-coder/index.md

 ---
-title: Dealing with deadline stress
+title: What is stress and how to get rid of it?
-subtitle: Losing stress without losing your mind
+subtitle: Stress psycology and management
 summary: Losing stress without losing your mind
 date: 2020-07-02T13:12:45.713Z
 draft: false